Daily Pulse - 2026-03-09

 • Why it matters: TSA staffing shortages and multi-hour lines create real-economy friction and can hit airline ops/consumer sentiment at the margin.

-• Triggers: Continued shutdown + escalating cancellations/delays; airport advisories expand.
+• Triggers Continued shutdown + escalating cancellations/delays; airport advisories expand.

-• Invalidation: Funding resolution that restores staffing and normal wait times.
+• Invalidation Funding resolution that restores staffing and normal wait times.

 • Sources used: ZeroHedge (TSA delays tied to shutdown).